Our Partnerships & Collaborations

 HathiTrust is a partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
 There are more than 100 partners in HathiTrust, and membership is open to institutions worldwide.

 Health Knowledge Network (HKN) is a cost-recovery health information consortium run by the University of Alberta and the University of Calgary that delivers quality health information resources to practitioners, researchers, policy makers and post-secondary institutions.

 University of Alberta has been a library partner of the Internet Archive since 2008.
 Together, we have digitized tens of thousands of books, images, and historical records.
 Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more.

-The Lois Hole Campus Alberta Digital Library (LHCADL)The is an initiative established by the Alberta Government, funded by Alberta Advanced Education and Technology.
+The Lois Hole Campus Alberta Digital Library (LHCADL) is an initiative established by the Alberta Government.
 It was created as a legacy to the late, the Honourable Lois Hole to continue her vision of greater learning opportunities for all Albertans.

 NEOS is a consortium of government, health, college and university libraries that cooperate to share library resources, technology, collections and people.